dutchcoders/extract-riff/README.md

 extract-riff
 ============

-Extracts data for Lego RIFF files.
+Extracts data (Music, Bitmaps, ...) for Lego Island RIFF files.

 # description of the file format